AdobeDocs/campaign-standard.pt-BR/help/sending/using/control-group.md

 >[!IMPORTANT]
 >
->Para acessar os logs do delivery, é necessário ter uma [Função de administrador](../../administration/using/users-management.md#functional-administrators) e para fazer parte da **[!UICONTROL All]** [unidade organizacional](../../administration/using/organizational-units.md). <!--If you would like to restrict access for a particular user or group of users, do not link it to **[!UICONTROL All]** units.-->
+>Para acessar os logs de entrega, você precisa ter uma [função de Administrador](../../administration/using/users-management.md#functional-administrators) e fazer parte da **[!UICONTROL All]** [unidade organizacional](../../administration/using/organizational-units.md). <!--If you would like to restrict access for a particular user or group of users, do not link it to **[!UICONTROL All]** units.-->

 ### Verificar os logs do delivery {#checking-logs}